-Yevgeniya Gaber is a nonresident senior fellow at the Atlantic Council IN TURKEY, a Ukrainian foreign-policy expert, and a nonresident senior fellow at the Center in Modern Turkish Studies at the Norman Paterson School of International Affairs at Carleton University where she is currently teaching a course on Black Sea regional security.
+Yevgeniya Gaber is a nonresident senior fellow at the Atlantic Council IN TURKEY, a Ukrainian foreign-policy expert, and a nonresident senior fellow at the Center in Modern Turkish Studies at the Norman Paterson School of International Affairs at Carleton University, where she is currently teaching a course on Black Sea regional security.
+Gaber joined the George C. Marshall European Center for Security Studies as professor of national security studies in November 2023.

-She holds MA in international relations from Odesa National I. Mechnikov University, a PhD in political science from Kyiv National T. Shevchenko University, and professional training at the Estonian School of Diplomacy, Clingendael Institute and Center on Public Diplomacy at the Annenberg School, University of Southern California.
+She holds MA in international relations from Odesa National I. Mechnikov University and a PhD in political science from Kyiv National T. Shevchenko University; she received professional training from the Estonian School of Diplomacy, Clingendael Institute and Center on Public Diplomacy at the Annenberg School, University of Southern California.
 She is also a 2012-2013 Black Sea Young Reformers fellow and a 2022 Marshall Memorial fellow.